tiagoirineu/personal_blog/content/post/2022-05-01-day-11-time/index.markdown

 ## Plotting time

-First, let's use a simple line chart to visualize how the american gdp evolved from 1990 to 2020.
+First, let's use a simple line chart to visualize how the american GDP evolved from 1990 to 2020.

 ```r
 gdp_only <- fred_raw %>%